-The main contingent liabilities related to pending legal, governmental, or arbitral proceedings as of 30 June 2024 are described below.
+The main contingent liabilities related to pending legal, governmental, or arbitral proceedings as of 30 September 2023 are described below.

 BNPP currently considers that none of these proceedings is likely to have a material adverse effect on its financial position or profitability; however, the outcome of legal or governmental proceedings is by definition unpredictable.
 BNPP and certain of its subsidiaries are defendants in several actions pending before the United States Bankruptcy Court for the Southern District of New York brought by the Trustee appointed for the liquidation of Bernard L. Madoff Investment Securities LLC ("BLMIS").

-These actions, known generally as "clawback claims", are similar to those brought by the BLMIS Trustee under the U.S. Bankruptcy Code and New York state law against numerous institutions, and seek recovery of amounts allegedly received by BNPP entities from BLMIS or indirectly through BLMIS-related "feeder funds" in which BNPP entities held interests.
+These actions, known generally as "clawback claims", are similar to those brought by the BLMIS Trustee under the U.S. Bankruptcy Code and New York state law against numerous institutions, and seek recovery of amounts allegedly received by BNP Paribas entities from BLMIS or indirectly through BLMIS-related "feeder funds" in which BNPP entities held interests.
 As a result of certain decisions of the Bankruptcy Court and the United States District Court between 2016 and 2018, the majority of the BLMIS Trustee's actions were either dismissed or substantially narrowed.
 However, those decisions were either reversed or effectively overruled by subsequent decisions of the United States Court of Appeals for the Second Circuit issued on 25 February 2019 and 30 August 2021.
-As a result, the BLMIS Trustee re-filed certain of these actions and, as of end May 2023, had asserted claims amounting in the aggregate to approximately USD 1.2 billion.
-As of end June 2024, following the dismissal of certain of the BLMIS Trustee's actions or claims, the aggregate amount of the claims stood at approximately USD 1.1 billion.
+As a result, the BLMIS Trustee re-filed certain of these actions and, as of end May 2023, has asserted aggregate claims of approximately USD 1.2 billion.
 BNPP has substantial and credible defenses to these actions and is defending against them vigorously.

 Litigation was brought in Belgium by minority shareholders of the previous Fortis Group against the Société fédérale de Participations et d'Investissement, Ageas and BNPP seeking (amongst other things) damages from BNPP as restitution for part of the BNP Paribas Fortis shares that were contributed to BNPP in 2009, on the ground that the transfer of these shares was null and void.
 On 29 April 2016, the Brussels Commercial court decided to stay the proceedings until the resolution of the pending Fortis criminal proceeding in Belgium.

 The criminal proceeding, in which the Public Prosecutor had requested a dismissal, is definitively closed, as the Council Chamber of the Brussels Court of first instance issued on 4 September 2020 a ruling (which since became final) that the charges were time-barred.
 Certain minority shareholders are continuing the civil proceedings against BNPP and the Société fédérale de Participations et d'Investissement before the Brussels Commercial court; BNPP continues to defend itself vigorously against the allegations of these shareholders.
-Hearings on the matter before the Brussels Commercial court are scheduled for September and October 2024.